-Dr. Robert Atkins, author of the prestigious book Dr. Atkins New Diet Revolution was purportedly the first person to introduce fat fasting as a way of “resetting” the body whenever a weight loss plateau was reached.
+Dr. Robert Atkins, the author of the book Dr. Atkins New Diet Revolution, introduced fat fasting to “reset” the body when a weight loss plateau is reached.

 The fat fast technique has now been written about rather extensively, with proponents suggesting it has a myriad of benefits for those on the ketogenic diet (when used correctly).

 Be careful not to confuse fat fasting with intermittent fasting, as the two are not the same.

 If you want to learn more about intermittent fasting, we have a guide you can read by clicking here.

 However, if you want to learn about fat fasting, you’ve come to the right place!

 What Is the Ketogenic Diet?

 Many of you already understand how the keto diet plan works; if not, here’s a quick introduction before we dive into fat fasting itself.